Higher Laminations and Affine Buildings: Laminations for the space

 These functions satisfy the tropical relations, and therefore give a well-defined point of $\X_{G,S}(\Zt)$.
 The values of these functions completely determine the family of positive configurations of points in the affine building up to equivalence, and vice versa.

 \end{theorem}

 \begin{proof}

-First we must show that the functions $g_{ijk}^t$ and $g_{ij}^t$ do not depend on the choice of configuration $p_i, p_2, \dots, p_n$ in a family of positive configurations.
-However this is not difficult.
-The functions are in the end defined in terms of the configurations of flags that they come from.
-The different possible configurations of points in the affine building (or affine Grassmanian) are related to each other by the action of $\Lambda^n$.
-In terms of flags, the action of $\Lambda^n$ comes via particular elements of $T(\cK)$.
-However, as we mentioned above, the right action of the torus $T(\cK)$ on $GL_n/U^-(\cK)$ does not affect the values of these functions.
-This is evident by construction; more explanation can be found in section 9.3 of \cite{FG1}.
-Thus the action of $\Lambda^n$ does not change the values of the functions $g_{ijk}$ and $g_{ij}$ on the flags $F_i$ or the corresponding tropical functions $g_{ijk}^t$ and $g_{ij}^t$ on the points of the buliding $p_i$.

-Now we construct a map from $\X_{G,S}(\cK_{>0})$ to the space of families of positive configurations of $n$ points in the affine building for $G$.
-We can choose some triangulation, and then choose arbitrarily the values of $g_{ijk}$ and $g_{ij}$ for each triangle and edge.
-We choose the values of these functions to lie in $\cK_{>0}$, such that they have prescribed valuations.
-This is always possible.
-This gives a positive configuration of points in $G/B(\cK)$.
-The results of \cite{FG1} show that one can lift this to a positive (twisted) configuration of points in $G/U^{-}(\cK)$ (this is not explicitly stated, but comes from examining equatino 5.2 on page 73, theorem 7.3 on page 96, and equation 8.9 on page 119).
-On this configuration of flags, the functions $f_{ijk}$ are defined, and they give the functions $g_{ijk}$ and $g_{ij}$ as described above.
+Starting with a point of $\X_{G,S}(\Zt)$ we will construct a positive configuration of $n$ cones in the affine building for $G$.
+Consider the space $\X_{G,S}(\cK_{>0})$.
+We can choose some triangulation, and then choose as we like the values of $g_{ijk}$ and $g_{ij}$ for each triangle and edge.
+In particular, we choose the values of these functions to lie in $\cK_{>0}$, such that they have prescribed valuations corresponding to our point of $\X_{G,S}(\Zt)$.
+This is always possible, and gives us a point of $\X_{G,S}(\cK_{>0})$.
+This gives a positive configuration of points $B_1, \dots, B_n$ in $G/B(\cK)$.
+The results of \cite{FG1} show that one can lift this to a positive (twisted) configuration of points in $G/U^{-}(\cK)$ (this is not explicitly stated, but comes from examining equation 5.2 on page 73, theorem 7.3 on page 96, and equation 8.9 on page 119 of \cite{FG1}).
+On this configuration of flags $F_1, \dots, F_n$, the functions $f_{ijk}$ are defined, and they are related to the functions $g_{ijk}$ and $g_{ij}$ by the relations above above.